 However, it doesn’t have to be that way.
-Today we’re going to share 7 ways you can grow your savings account in 2016.
+Today we’re going to share 7 ways you can grow your savings account this year.
 With some education and a bit of time and effort, you can increase your savings account balance, your financial well-being and your peace of mind all at the same time.

 Nothing works to increase savings like treating your savings account as you would a monthly bill.
 By automating the amount of money that you put in savings each and every paycheck, paying it just as you would a monthly bill, you get that money out of your checking account before you even see it, giving you a much lower chance of spending that money on something you don’t truly need or want.

 Contact your employer to see if they offer the ability to automatically deposit some of your paycheck directly into savings and some into checking to help you reduce even further the chance to spend money that you could be saving.
 If your employer doesn’t offer such an option, set up a direct transfer from checking to savings each week, twice a month or once a month through your bank or credit union.